-Queer and dreamy, ambitious and angsty, and inspired by Black femmes, abolition feminists, and waiting rooms everywhere, FORCE! is an original work by Anna Martine Whitehead in collaboration with Ayanna Woods and a constellation of radical dreamers.
+Queer and dreamy, ambitious and angsty, and inspired by Black girls, abolition feminists, and waiting rooms everywhere, FORCE! is an original work by Anna Martine Whitehead in collaboration with Ayanna Woods and a constellation of freedom dreamers.

 UPCOMING + RECENT